focusaurus/peterlyons.com/app/work/js-debug/js-debug.md

 ## The Debugger is a Fantastic Comprehension Aid

 For most of my time as a programmer, I've been in the "no fancy tools camp".
 I spurned IDEs (and still do), complex build tools, any flavor of a "project" file an editor needed to supplement the filesystem layout, code analyzers, coverage tools, and all that ilk.
 I got things done by printing to stdout, kept it simple, and moved on.
-Not that I haven't tried all of these things at some point or another, but I found all of them were so awkward and cumbersome that not a single one of them stayed in my tool box beyond that initial experimentation or a single project.
+Not that I haven't tried all of these things at some point or another (periodically), but I found all of them were so awkward and cumbersome that not a single one of them stayed in my tool box beyond that initial experimentation or a single project.

 However, things have changed with the current state of the Chrome developer tools debugger.
 I now use this tool constantly and find it to be an absolutely key piece of my arsenal.
 It's definitely in my top five most valuable tools list.
 It's not absolutely necessary, but getting by without it now feels like groping around in the dark when there's a perfectly good light switch available.